fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 We finish up our historiographical survey this week.
 This week's chapters cover how approaches to history changed in the second half of the 20th century.

 {% include alert.html class='warning' title='Due this week' text="
-Less writing this week, but the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
 - MONDAY: Lecture reflection
 - WEDNESDAY: Reading quiz
 - FRIDAY: Reading reflection